Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 What is the relationship between TIPS yields and gold prices?

 TIPS (Treasury Inflation-Protected Securities) yields represent the real, inflation-adjusted return on U.S. government bonds.
 Because gold yields nothing, it competes directly with TIPS as a store of value.
 When TIPS yields rise, bonds offer a superior real return and gold typically falls.
 When TIPS yields fall toward zero or turn negative, gold becomes the more attractive asset.
-The 10-year TIPS yield is the single most reliable real-time indicator for gold price direction.
+The 10-year TIPS yield is the single most reliable real-time indicator for gold price direction — though 2024–2025 showed that structural central bank demand can sustain gold even when TIPS yields are elevated.

 Why does gold perform well when real interest rates are negative?